A good, clean living man

 Who is good?

-Who is good?
-The young man thought he was good and approached Jesus, and asked:
+The young, rich, man in the story from Mark 10 thought he was good and approached Jesus, and asked:

 We are bombarded with how to get a happy life now by all the TV ads, etc.